 Theater Design Guidance

 Throw Distance and Throw Ratio.
-The ratio of throw distance to UltraWide screen width should be at least 1.6:1 (1.4:1 for the new Paladin DCR – TDG update coming).
-Based on this, adjust the gold slider below to your throw distance (projector lens to screen) and the calculator will show you the maximum UltraWide screen size.
+The ratio of throw distance to UltraWide screen width should be at least 1.6:1 (1.4:1 for the new Paladin DCR).
+For the Paladin and Phoenix lenses, adjust the gold slider below to your throw distance (projector lens to screen) and the calculator will show you the maximum UltraWide screen size.
 Any screen smaller than this maximum size is also recommended since it creates a higher throw ratio.
 Or, adjust the gold slider to your UltraWide screen size and the calculator tool will show you the minimum throw distance.
 Any throw distance greater than this minimum is also recommended since also creates a higher throw ratio.
 Using a lens at a throw distance range shown as deep red is not recommended.
+For the Paladin DCR enter your desired screen size and then just multiple the minimum throw distance in the calculator value by 0.88 for the DCR minimum throw distance OR enter your throw distance and multiply the maximum screen size by 1.14 for the DCR maximum.

 Why is throw ratio important?
-First, a low ratio (ie below 1.6:1) means a more severely expanding beam that might be cut off by the lens which will make corners of the image fade in brightness.
+First, an UltraWide throw ratio below the minimum means a more severely expanding beam that might be cut off by the lens which will make corners of the image fade in brightness.
 Second, projector ECC may not be able to fully compensate for color fringing designed into the Phoenix lens.
 Third, geometric distortion (“pincushion” with Phoenix, “barrel” with Paladin) is entirely based on the throw ratio.
-Here’s what to expect at different UltraWide throw ratios:
+Here’s what to expect at different UltraWide throw ratios (Multiple the ratio by 0.88 if using the Paladin DCR):

 2.0:1 or higher: Geometric distortion is almost non-existent even at the edges.
 Phoenix can be used with any projector model with little noticeable color fringing in movies (ECC still generally recommended at all throw ratios).